Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/DataProtectionManager/vlatest/Get-DPMCloudDatasource.md

 ### -CloudProtectedDPMServer
 Specifies a server from which a list of cloud-protected data sources are to be retrieved.
 This server must be registered to the same vault as the local DPM Server.
-Use Get-DPMCloudRegisteredServers cmdlet to get a list of all the servers registered to a particular vault.
+Use the [Get-DPMCloudRegisteredServers](./Get-DPMCloudRegisteredServers.md) cmdlet to get a list of all the servers registered to a particular vault.

 ```yaml
 Type: CloudBackupServer